rweyrauch/vibe-player/README.md

 - Supports 256-color and true-color terminals
 - Album art looks best in terminals with good Unicode support

-## Playlist Format
+## Playlist Formats

-Playlists are JSON files with full track metadata:
+Vibe-player supports three playlist formats, each with different use cases:

+### 📋 JSON Format (Recommended for AI playlists)

+**Full metadata support** - The richest format with complete track information.

 ```json
 {